Pokegen/sys-botbaseplus/README.md

 ### Request & Response format

-All request data is expected to be JSON format, all response will be in JSON format. `command` & `button` values are case insensetive.
+All request data is expected to be JSON format, all response will be in JSON format.

-All Endpoints expect a `Authorization` header with the specified password from the `password.txt`, if not present defaults to `youshallnotpass`.
+`command` & `button` values are case insensetive.

 #### Examples